 Michael hastily departed, and was already at some little distance, when they called him back, by the order of the Abbot, to give him brown bread, and potatoes roasted in the ashes.
-Michael, who was truly honest, refused at first or receive them.-The Abbot told me, said he, I was only to come every other day, so

-I will come for them the day after to-mor-row.
+Michael, who was truly honest, refused at first to receive them.--The Abbot told me, said he, I was only to come every other day, so I will come for them the day after to-morrow.